 So, say you’ve diagnosed someone with acne or acne rosacea.
 How do you treat them?
 This is influenced by the clinical history, features on exam, and any patient-identified triggers.
 For acne, treatment ranges from topical retinoids to oral isotretinoin, which is the only medication that’s considered a “cure” for acne.
 For acne rosacea, treatment includes avoiding known triggers, topical medications, oral antibiotics, and/or laser.

 Starting with acne rosacea, it’s important to educate your patients on mild skincare, sun protection and to avoid common triggers: alcohol, spicy food, temperature extremes, sun/wind, and anything else that exacerbates symptoms.

 For mild to moderate rosacea, we can choose from topical vasoconstrictors (Mirvaso, Rhofade), topical azelaic acid (Finacea), topical Metronidazole (in 0.75% or 1%), and topical ivermectin (Soolantra).
-All of these have different mechanisms of action, but mainly share antimicrobial, anti-inflammatory and/or antiparasitic properties.
-Topical sulfacetamide-sulfur (various brands) is thought to be helpful due to anti-inflammatory properties.
+All of these have different mechanisms of action but mainly share antimicrobial, anti-inflammatory, and/or antiparasitic properties.
+Topical sulfacetamide-sulfur (various brands) is thought to be helpful due to its anti-inflammatory properties.
 However, in practice, you’ll find that some can’t handle the smell.
 Topical minocycline 1.5% foam (Amzeeq) is a newer topical that’s effective for papulopustular rosacea, which can be used as an option for patients who have failed other topical therapies but prefer to avoid oral medications.

 If you’re looking for cost-effectiveness, metronidazole is your go-to.
 Topicals such as Mirvaso and Rhofade may be more desirable in patients who have more concerns about flushing.